 The last four Leon Russell songs on this list were not only classic Leon Russell songs, they were also four of his most popular covered songs.
 Once again we go back to his 1970 album Leon Russell for the great track “Delta Lady.”
-This classic song was covered by a wide variety artists over a 40 year period.
+This classic song was covered by a wide variety of artists over a 40-year period.
 The song was first recorded in 1969 by Joe Cocker.
 That version was released before Leon Russell released his own version on his 1970 album Leon Russell.
-Over the years, “Delta Lady” has been covered by artists such as David Cassidy, Bobbie Gentry, Mickey Thomas, Pat Travers and Gary Puckett.
+Over the years, “Delta Lady” has been covered by artists such as David Cassidy, Bobbie Gentry, Mickey Thomas, Pat Travers, and Gary Puckett.

 # 3 – Lady Blue

 “Lady Blue,” has to be one of the all-time great titles in classic rock history.
-You almost know it’s going to be great song just by the title before you even hear a note.
+You almost know it’s going to be a great song just by the title before you even hear a note.
 “Lady Blue,” was released on Leon Russell’s album entitled Will O’ the Wisp.
 The song was written by Leon Russell.
 The album was released in 1975.
 “Lady Blue,” was a top 20 hit for Leon Russell.
-The song peaked at number 14 on the Billboard Hot 100 1975.
+The song peaked at number 14 on the Billboard Hot 100 in 1975.
 George Benson also did a great cover version of the song.